tjheslin1/sunday-arcana-recruitment/doc.md

 unless the task would suffer significantly, such as requiring multiple events to take place at the same time in different locations.

-An unreported adventure might take the form of an undercover, intelligence gathering mission, an assassination or burglary, or travel to a location that requires speed and stealth.
+An unreported adventure might take the form of an undercover, intelligence gathering mission;
+an assassination or burglary; or travel to a location that requires stealth.

 ## Sorcerer